Health & Wellness

 All health records are kept on file for a period of 10 years, at which time they are destroyed.

 GCCC Residential Life students are required to meet certain stipulations regarding immunizations.
-The immunization policy requires the following on all students residing on campus.
+The health & immunization policy requires the following on all students residing on campus.
+View the immunization policy here.

-- a completed, signed Health & Immunization (H & I) record is required to be on file in Residential Life & Student Health Services
+- A completed, signed Health & Immunization (H & I) record is required to be on file in Residential Life & Student Health Services.
+Completed in housing portal

 - The student is notified of any deficiencies concerning these requirements and given a grace period to become compliant.
 After the grace period, the student will be put on administrative hold until he/she becomes compliant.

 International students are to submit proof of up-to-date immunizations to the Student Health Nurse.
-If proof of immunizations are unavailable, primary immunizations are to begin immediately at the studentï¿½s expense.
-All international students are to submit proof of a PPD (tuberculin skin test) obtained after their arrival in the United States or obtain a IGRA (blood test) after their arrival in the United States, whichever is indicated by individual circumstances determined at time of testing.
-(Refer to the Tuberculosis Information link on top of the page)
+If proof of immunizations are unavailable, primary immunizations are to begin immediately at the student's expense.
+If PPD is necessary, international students are to submit proof of a PPD (tuberculin skin test) obtained after their arrival in the United States or obtain a IGRA (blood test) after their arrival in the United States, whichever is indicated by individual circumstances determined at time of testing.
+(Refer to the Tuberculosis Information)

 Tuberculosis Prevention and Control Policy

 In compliance with Kansas Statute KSA 2009 Supp.
-65---129, effective fall, 2012, all Garden City Community College students with the intention of enrolling and attending classes at GCCC, will be assessed for risk of tuberculosis by completing a Tuberculosis Risk Assessment before enrollment.
+65---129, effective fall, 2012 , all Garden City Community College students with the intention of enrolling and attending classes at GCCC, will be assessed for risk of tuberculosis by completing a Tuberculosis Risk Assessment before enrollment.
 (Exempt students will include those entering the medical professions of Nursing, EMIC, and Certified Nurse Aide, and those participating in continuing education programs and seminars.)
-For complete information on GCCC Tuberculosis Information Policy, refer to Tuberculosis Information on top of the page.
+For complete information on GCCC Tuberculosis Information Policy, refer to Tuberculosis Information.

 Links to Health and Wellness Sites: